jkbicbic/XUI/README.md

 # XUI (Incomplete)

-This is an incomplete Experimental CSS Framework for WIKIX project that's not yet complete.
+This is an incomplete Experimental CSS Framework for WIKIX project.
 My goal is to make this framework a standard for all incoming projects (hopefully).

 ### Framework Structure
 ```